BuzzWallet

 Expanded user group

-One such example of an area that I felt could've been approached differently was during our user research.
 Much of our research into the use of the BuzzCard for this project was focused on students due to the ease of access to this population.
-However, a user group that was overlooked mainly due to a lack of time was faculty.
-Given more time, a greater focus on faculty from professors to janitorial staff who use the BuzzCard I think would greatly alter some of the design decisions made as well as introduce new ones.
+Given more time however, I would've liked to see a greater focus on faculty - from professors to janitorial staff - who use the BuzzCard.
+I think this inclusion of users would've greatly altered some of the design decisions made as well as introduce new ones.